datahub-by-urmi/spotify-etl-pipeline-project/README.md

 ### Architecture Diagram
 ![Architecture Diagram](https://github.com/datahub-by-urmi/spotify-etl-pipeline-project/blob/main/Spotify_ETL_architacture_diagram.png)

+### About Dataset/API:
+This project utilizes the Spotify Web API to retrieve and analyze metadata for approximately 78 top-performing songs, including their associated artists, albums, and audio features.
+The dataset provides a focused snapshot of music trends for analysis.
+[Spotify API](https://spotipy.readthedocs.io/en/2.25.1/)

 ### Services Used

 1. **S3 (Simple Storage Service):**  Amazon S3 is a robust, highly scalable **object storage service.** It allows us to **store and retrieve any volume of data**, making it ideal for large media files and general data backups.